 Sanam Akhlagh - President

-Sanam Akhlagh is the founder, Executive Director and President of the Board of Pardis for Children.
-A member of the Iranian diaspora, Sanam was inspired to create Pardis in 2011, following the birth of her first child, to both build a community for the children of Iranian heritage and to a provide a space for both Iranian and non-Iranian children to gain a richer understanding of the Persian language and Iranian culture.
+Sanam Akhlagh is the Founder, Executive Director, and President of the Board of Pardis for Children, Inc. A member of the Iranian diaspora, she established Pardis in 2011, following the birth of her first child, with the vision of creating a community for children of Iranian heritage while also providing a space for both Iranian and non-Iranian children to explore and celebrate the richness of the Persian language and Iranian culture.

 Tamilla Ghodsi - Secretary